Tribes2-Community/tribes2wiki/src/content/docs/start/introduction-to-tribes-2.md

 -   LD - Refers to a defender, usually outdoors, in light armor.
 -   HD - Refers to a defender, usually indoors or at doorways, in heavy armor.
--   HoF- Refers to a defender that stands on the flag in heavy armor as to stop being from being able to grab.
+-   HoF- Refers to a defender that stands on the flag in heavy armor as to stop cappers from being able to grab it.
 -   LO - Refers to a light armor that is attacking the enemy base..Again usually outdoors.
 -   HO - Refers to a heavy armor attacker that hits outdoors and indoors.